Loading...

 Aisha knows.

-When x equals negative 1, y equals 2 to the power of x becomes 2 to the power of negative 1, which is equal to 1 over 2 to the power of positive 1.
+Aisha says, "I remember this one from our Number lessons too, Sam."
+When x equals negative one, y equals two to the power of x becomes two to the power of negative one, which is equal to one over two to the power of positive one.

-When x equals negative 2, y equals 2 to the power of negative 2, which is the same as 1, over 2 to the power of positive 2, which is a quarter."
-Pop those in our table of values.
+When x equals negative two, y equals two to the power of negative two, which is the same as one over two to the power of positive two, which is 1/4.

-Sam says, "Wait, I've got the last one.
+Sam says, "Wait, I've got the last one."
+Oh look, it's that geometric sequence again.

-Aisha says, "Of course, the previous y value has to be half.
+The previous y value has to be half.

 Well spotted, Sam."
 I agree.

-If you are allowed a calculator, you can use that to calculate the y values or indeed check them if you calculated them without the calculator.
+If you are allowed a calculator, you can use that to calculate the y values or indeed, check them if you calculated them without the calculator.

 If you are allowed to, it's a good idea to use tech to check.

-You've got this so far.
+Quick check you've got this so far.

-Laura was rushing when she completed this table of values using tech, or otherwise, spot and correct her errors.
+Laura was rushing when she completed this table of values.

 Some of those y values are right, some of them are not.